-As long as there are measures regarding the coronavirus pandemic that limit meetings, the classes will continue online.
-They are only open to people who have already taken classes in nude yoga for men live in the studio.
+As long as there are measures regarding the COVID-19 pandemic that limit meetings, the classes will continue with a limited number of participants.

 “Being naked connects us even more to Mother Earth and frees us from the restrictions and costumes imposed on us by society”

 Yoga Kitchen organizes yoga classes specifically for men, in combination with naturism.

 Yoga for men

 Although yoga in its centuries-long tradition used to be practiced mainly by men, today it is seen as an activity that attracts mostly women, who make up the majority of today’s yoga courses.
 One of the aims of the workshops is to inspire men and make them enthusiastic about the practice of yoga and to let them taste the unique atmosphere that arises when men practice yoga together in a group by themselves.

 The classes are open to all adult men regardless of their age, ethnic origin, shape, body type, appearance, physical ability, sexual orientation or whatsoever.